 Severe – Includes symptoms in the first two stages plus increased soiling and wandering aimlessly and increased barking through the night.
 You may also see your dog staring at walls for no apparent reason.

-Is CCD Fatal?
+DO DOGS GET DEMENTIA – Is CCD Fatal?

 There is currently no available data to suggest that this condition is fatal.
 However, it is reported that many owners resort to putting their dogs to sleep because of the emotional distress they feel when they witness their dogs mentally decline, including forgetting their owners.